 Training your staff is one of the many to-dos before opening a restaurant.

 The restaurant employee handbook is more than a welcome letter.
-It gives your new team members a reference point to go to when they aren’t sure how to void an order or access health insurance information.
-It not only helps employees feel more competent navigating their new workplace, it frees restaurant owners from having to answer simple questions over and over again.
+It gives your new team members a reference point for when they aren’t sure how to void an order or access health insurance information.
+It not only helps employees feel more competent navigating their new workplace, an employee handbook frees restaurant owners from having to answer simple questions over and over again.

 2. It sets clear expectations